UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 - If we arn't slicing any columns we can simply say `df.loc[ "row name start" : "row name end"]` since columns specification follow row's.
 - However, the reverse is not true.
 If we want all the rows with only specific columns, we specify rows first and therefore we would need to make it clear with `df.loc[  : , "column name start" : "column name end"]`.
-- We can read `:` as *"to"*
+- We can read `:` as **"to"**
-- If the indices are named numbers we do not need "quotations" when calling them.
+- If the indices are labeled with numbers, we do not need "quotations" when calling them.

 Notes: Script here.
 <html>